 MAHLE's customer base comprises of a well-diversified group of highly rated global automotive manufacturers (OEMs).
-The 10 largest customers account for only 50% of the group's revenues, with Stellantis N.V.
-(Baa3 stable) being the only one accounting for more than 10%.
+The 10 largest customers account for only 50% of the group's revenues, with only one accounting for more than 10%.
 Moreover, MAHLE's nine largest customers are all rated investment grade at Moody's.
-We note that the recent merger of FCA and Peugeot to create Stellantis brings additional challenges to its suppliers like MAHLE, considering that Stellantis has guided to material synergies also from more efficient sourcing.
+We note that the recent merger of FCA and Peugeot to create Stellantis in January 2021 has brought additional challenges to its suppliers like MAHLE, considering that Stellantis has guided to material synergies also from more efficient sourcing.
 However, we expect that MAHLE will have some potential to offset potential pricing pressure with raising efficiencies.